Glenn Howerton

-Glenn Franklin Howerton III (born April 13, 1976) is an American actor, screenwriter, producer and podcaster.
-He is best known for playing Dennis Reynolds on the long-running dark satirical comedy It's Always Sunny in Philadelphia (2005–present) on FX/FXX, a series he co-created with Charlie Day and Rob McElhenney, and on which he serves as an executive producer and writer.
-Since November 2021, he has co-hosted The Always Sunny Podcast, with his fellow co-creators McElhenney and Day.
+Glenn Franklin Howerton III (born April 13, 1976) is an American actor, writer, and producer.
+He is best known for playing Dennis Reynolds on the FX/FXX sitcom It's Always Sunny in Philadelphia (2005–present), which he co-developed and on which he serves as an executive producer and writer alongside the other main cast members.

-His other notable performances include those as Jack Griffin, the lead role on NBC's A.P.
-Bio (2018–2021), Cliff Gilbert on Fox's The Mindy Project (2012–2017), Don Chumph on the first season of FX's Fargo (2014) and Corey Howard, the lead role on the short-lived spin-off comedy That '80s Show (2002).
-He also voices Fred Jones in the HBO Max series Velma (2023–present).
+Howerton's other notable performances include Cliff Gilbert on The Mindy Project (2012–2017), Don Chumph on the first season of Fargo (2014), Jack Griffin on A.P.
+Bio (2018–2021), and Jim Balsillie in the film BlackBerry (2023).
+He also co-hosted The Always Sunny Podcast (2021–2023) with his fellow Always Sunny co-stars and co-creators Rob Mac and Charlie Day.

-Early life and education
+Early life

-Glenn Franklin Howerton III was born on April 13, 1976 in Japan, the son of American parents Janice and Glenn Franklin Howerton Jr. His father was a fighter pilot.
-Almost immediately after his birth, his family moved to Arizona and then New Mexico for a short while.
-When he was three years old, they moved to the English town of Felixstowe, Suffolk.
-They subsequently moved to Virginia, followed by South Korea, where they settled in Seoul.
-When he was 10 years old, the family moved to Montgomery, Alabama.
+Howerton was born in Okinawa Prefecture on April 13, 1976, the son of American parents Janice and Glenn Franklin Howerton Jr. He has an older sister named Courtney.
+His father's job as a fighter pilot was the reason he was born in Japan, and it required the family to constantly move.
+Almost immediately after his birth, the family returned to the U.S. to live in Arizona and then New Mexico.
+When he was three years old, they relocated to England, where they lived in Felixstowe.
+Four years later, they again returned to the U.S. to live in Virginia.
+They then had a stint in South Korea, where they were based in Seoul.
+When he was 10 years old, they returned to the U.S. for a third time and settled in Montgomery, Alabama.

-After graduating from Jefferson Davis High School, he moved to Miami where he spent two years at New World School of the Arts of Miami Dade College.
-In 1996, he entered Juilliard School's Drama Division in New York City where he graduated with a Bachelor of Fine Arts as part of Group 29 (1996–2000).
+After graduating from Jefferson Davis High School in Montgomery, Howerton moved to Miami, where he spent two years at the New World School of the Arts of Miami Dade College.
+In 1996, he entered Juilliard School's Drama Division in New York City, where he graduated with a BFA as part of Group 29 (1996–2000).